hyunjunian/Poor-Charlie-s-Almanack/en.md

 This room contains many people pretty well stricken by expired years, in my generation or the one following.
 We tend to believe in thrift and avoiding waste as good things, a process that has worked well for us.
 It is paradoxical and disturbing to us that economists have long praised foolish spending as a necessary ingredient of a successful economy.
 Let us call foolish expenditures “foolexures.”
 And now you holders of old values are hearing one of your own add to the case for foolexures the case for febezzlements, the functional equivalent of embezzlements.
 This may not seem like a nice way to start a new day.
 Please be assured that I don’t like febezzlements.
 It is just that I think febezzlements are widespread and have powerful economic effects.
 And I also think that one should recognize reality even when one doesn’t like it—indeed, especially when one doesn’t like it.
 Also, I think one should cheerfully endure paradox that one can’t remove by good thinking.
 Even in pure mathematics, they can’t remove all paradox, and the rest of us should also recognize we are going to have to endure a lot of paradox, like it or not.

-> It is paradoxical and disturbing to us that economists have long praised foolish spending as a necessary ingredient of a successful economy.
->

 Let me also take this occasion to state that my previous notion of 3 percent of assets per annum in waste in much of institutional investment management related to stocks is quite likely too low in a great many cases.
 A friend, after my talk to foundation financial officers, sent me a summary of a study about mutual fund investors.
 The study concluded that the typical mutual fund investor gained at 7.25 percent per year in a 15-year period when the average stock fund gained at 12.8 percent per year, presumably after expenses.
 Thus, the real performance lag for investors was over 5 percent of assets per year in addition to whatever percentage per year the mutual funds, after expenses, lagged behind stock market averages.

 If this mutual fund study is roughly right, it raises huge questions about foundation wisdom in changing investment managers all the time as mutual fund investors do.
 If the extra lag reported in the mutual fund study exists, it is probably caused in considerable measure by folly in the constant removal of assets from lagging portfolio managers being forced to liquidate stockholdings, followed by the placement of removed assets with new investment managers that have high-pressure, asset-gaining hoses in their mouths and clients whose investment results will not be improved by the super-rapid injection of new funds.

 I am always having trouble like that caused by this new mutual fund study.
 I describe something realistically that looks so awful that my description is disregarded as extreme satire instead of reality.
 Next, new reality tops the horror of my disbelieved description by some large amount.
 No wonder Munger notions of reality are not widely welcome.
 This may be my last talk to charitable foundations.

-> This may be my last talk to charitable foundations.
->

 Now, toss in with febezzlement in investment management about $750 billion in floating, ever-growing, ever-renewing wealth from employee stock options, and you get lot more common stock-related wealth effect driving consumption, with some of the wealth effect from employee stock options being, in substance, febezzle effect, facilitated by the corrupt accounting practice now required by standard practice.